 - Between the two Canadian censuses of 2016 and 2021, the portion of Canadians living in owner‑occupied homes fell from 69% to 66.5%.

-- Baby Boomers are the biggest homeowner age group, accounting for over 40% of all homeowners in Canada.
+- Baby Boomers are the biggest homeowner age groups, accounting for around 40% of homeowners.

 - Just under 60% of new homes were owner‑occupied in 2021.